mhadimedia/mhadimedia.github.io/content/posts/question-everything/index.md

 title: "Question everything, but be open to learning"
 date: 2023-10-04T18:13:56-07:00
 description: "We're sometimes told to just accept everything and never question.
 Here's why that's the wrong mindset."
+tags:
+   - posts
+   - advice
 ---

-*Everyone around you is right.
+***Everyone around you is right.
 People older than you know what they're doing.
 You're just a kid - you don't know anything, so just accept what everyone around you says.
-Stop asking questions!*
+Stop asking questions!***

 Unfortunately, this is the mindset sometimes forced upon the young, that questioning is wrong.
 We're told to accept what we hear and see.

 This mindset is completely wrong, but there's a balanece to it to.
 Let me explain.

-## Question everything
+## Question everything.
 You should never be afraid to ask questions.
 If you're told to accept something and not to ask questions about it, that can plant a seed of doubt in your mind.
 This seed is poisonous, and can slowly grow until you stop believing in what your told.

 Sometimes, this is intentional.
 There's something being hidden, and people don't want you to question it.
 But most of the time, there's absolutely nothing wrong with asking questions.